Skip to content

 The elves, like Legalos, were noble and majestic

 For example, we know ‘right’ and ‘wrong’ behaviour.
 But we do not unfailingly live by what we know.
 It is like a computer virus that damages the proper workings of a computer.
 Our moral code is there – but a virus has infected it.
-The Bible starts with people as good and moral, but then also corrupted.
-This fits with what we observe about ourselves.
-But it also brings a question: why did God make us this way?
-We know right and wrong yet are corrupted from it.
+The Bible starts with people as good and moral, but also corrupted.
+This fits with what we observe about ourselves,but it also brings a question: why did God make us this way?
+We know right and wrong yet we often choose the wrong instead of the right.
 As the atheist Christopher Hitchens complains:

 “… If god really wanted people to be free of such thoughts [i.e., corrupt ones], he should have taken more care to invent a different species.”
 Christopher Hitchens.
 2007.
 God is not great: How religion spoils everything. p.
 100